Port Isabel High School

-Port Isabel High School (PIHS) is a 4A public high school located in Port Isabel, Texas (USA).
+Port Isabel High School (PIHS) is a 4A public high school located in Port Isabel, Texas, United States.
 It is the sole high school in the Point Isabel Independent School District.
-In 2015, the school was rated "met standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
 As of 2019, the school is no longer a part of the Blended Learning system following the arrival of new superintendent Theresa Alarcon and principal Imelda Munivez.

 Athletics

 The Port Isabel Tarpons compete in: